Dallas Turner: College career

 Turner began his freshman season as part of Alabama's defensive pass rush rotation before starting his first career game against Texas A&M. He was named to the Southeastern Conference (SEC) All-Freshman team.
 He tied for the lead in the SEC in sacks with ten in 2023.
 In a loss to Tennessee in the 2022 season, he had an 11-yard fumble recovery for a touchdown.
 He was a Consensus All-American in 2023.
 He earned SEC Defensive Player of the Year.
 Turner declared for the 2024 NFL draft following Alabama's loss in the 2024 Rose Bowl.

 Professional career

 Turner was selected by the Minnesota Vikings in the first round with the 17th overall pick in the 2024 NFL draft.

 Turner had a sack in his NFL debut in week 1 against the Giants.
 In week 16 against the Seattle Seahawks, Turner picked off Geno Smith to record his first career interception en route to a 27–24 win.
 As a rookie, he finished with three sacks, 20 tackles, one interception, and one pass defended.

+In Turner's second year as a pro, he improved as a pass rusher with eight sacks on the season and finished the season strong with 6.5 coming in the final eight games.
+His four strip-sacks tied Josh Sweat for the league lead.